MULTAQ significantly reduced the risk of CV hospitalization or all-cause mortality3

 Cardiovascular Death and Heart Failure in Permanent AFib

 MULTAQ doubles the risk of cardiovascular death (largely arrhythmic) and heart failure events in patients with permanent AFib.
-Patients treated with MULTAQ should undergo monitoring of cardiac rhythm no less often than every 3 months.
+Patients treated with dronedarone should undergo monitoring of cardiac rhythm no less often than every 3 months.
 Cardiovert patients who are in AFib (if clinically indicated) or discontinue MULTAQ.
 MULTAQ offers no benefit in subjects in permanent AFib.

 Increased Risk of Stroke in Permanent AFib

-In a placebo-controlled study in patients with permanent AFib, dronedarone was associated with an increased risk of stroke, particularly in the first two weeks of therapy.
+In a placebo-controlled study in patients with permanent AFib, dronedarone was associated with an increased risk of stroke, particularly in the first 2 weeks of therapy.
 MULTAQ should only be initiated in patients in sinus rhythm who are receiving appropriate antithrombotic therapy.

 New Onset or Worsening Heart Failure